Aishat02/shecodes/README.md

 A collection of my projects and learning journey from the **SheCodes** coding workshops.

-I started SheCodes to build a solid foundation in web development.
-Each project represents not just a technical solution.
-Through these workshops, I:

-1. **Built practical skills** through project-based learning
-2. **Developed problem-solving abilities** by tackling coding challenges
-3. **Created a portfolio** of real, working applications
-4. **Joined a community** of women in tech

 ## About SheCodes

 [SheCodes](https://www.shecodes.io/) is a coding workshop designed specifically for women, offering project-based learning in web development.
 Each workshop focuses on practical skills with real-world applications.